OpenEMR

 What is OpenEMR?

-OpenEMR is a popular, open-source electronic health record (EHR) and medical practice management solution.
-It is designed to help healthcare providers, including dental practices, manage patient data, streamline clinical workflows, and improve patient care.
-OpenEMR is highly customizable and can be adapted to meet the specific needs of dental practices of all sizes.
+OpenEMR is a popular open-source electronic health record (EHR) and medical practice management solution.
+It is designed to help healthcare providers manage patient data, streamline clinical workflows, and improve patient care.
+OpenEMR is widely used in various healthcare settings, including dental practices, due to its flexibility, customization options, and affordability.

 Main Features of OpenEMR